 Individuals not enrolled at school are not allowed on campus.
-All persons not employed by the school district must see an administrator to obtain a visitor's pass to be on campus.
+All persons not employed by the school must see school personnel to obtain a visitor's pass to be on campus.
 Students enrolled at Coldwater Academy or New Directions, although students, are also subject to this rule.
 Anyone who refuses to comply with this regulation may be subject to civil and criminal prosecution as directed under the authority of Title 13, Chapter III of the Arizona Revised Statutes for trespassing.